 The local dealership you visit may also have special offers and promotions.
 And as with any loan, the actual rates you’re offered are based on your financial situation and past credit history.

-Yes.
-If you’re disabled, an active military member, veteran or affiliate employee, you may be able to take advantage of special discounts and offers.
+Chrysler offers special deals you’re disabled, an active military member, veteran or affiliate employee, you may be able to take advantage of special discounts and offers.
 Check out below to see if you may qualify for any of these programs:

-- Driveability Program.
+- DriveAbility Program.
 If you have a permanent disability that hinders you from entering, exiting or operating a car on your own, you could qualify to have up to $1,000 reimbursed for the cost of adaptive equipment.

 - Affiliate Rewards.
 Employees of Chrysler partner companies may be eligible to buy or lease new models with preferred pricing — 1% below dealer invoice.